 Setting #1: A Solid Base

 If you are planning on building on an existing patio, concrete base or solid foundation with a low-lying decking project, then a joist network that sits directly onto the base is your best option.
 You have two main options available to you when looking achieve this type of low-lying decking area.
-The main challenge of the type of installation is to avoid the threat of sitting water, which can so-often be the worst enemy of most subframe solutions.
+The main challenge of this type of installation is to avoid the threat of sitting water, which can so often be the worst enemy of most subframe solutions.

-Composite Joists: Composed of a water resistant, rot-free material, WPC (composite) joists are designed as a long-lasting alternative to wood, much like composite boards themselves.
+Composite Joists (The NeoTimber Recommended Solution): Composed of a water resistant, rot-free material, WPC (wood plastic composite) joists are designed as a long-lasting alternative to wood, much like composite boards themselves.
 These two products are recommended to be installed hand-in-hand, free from the inherent flaws of timber, ensuring that costs of maintenance and upkeep remain low.
-Free from suffering the long-term consequences of that arise from sitting water, your composite subframe will provide you with extra reassurance, year-after-year.
-If you are looking to shave-off costs in the short-run, this option may not be for you, but we do argue that any other solution is slightly counter-intuitive.
-(NeoTimber Recommended).
+Free from suffering the long-term consequences that arise from sitting water – your composite subframe will provide you with extra reassurance, year-after-year.
+If you are looking to shave off costs in the short-run, this option may not be for you, but we do argue that any other solution is slightly counter-intuitive.

 Setting #2: A Roof Terrace

-Decking Pedestals: A decking pedestal network allows installers to raise their entire subframe, proving an excellent platform to lay your composite boards onto roof terraces without the need to pierce the roof’s waterproof membrane.
-The pedestals allow for a suitable level of airflow underneath the decking, as well as spread the weight of the decking evenly across the entire project, reducing the stress on the terrace itself.
-NeoTimber Pedestal’s twist-and-lock adjustability also allows users to set their desired height within a specific height range.
-(NeoTimber recommended)
+Decking Pedestals (The NeoTimber Recommended Solution): A decking pedestal network allows installers to raise their entire subframe, proving an excellent platform to lay your composite boards onto roof terraces without the need to pierce the roof’s waterproof membrane.
+The pedestals allow for a suitable level of airflow underneath the decking, as well as spreading the weight of the decking evenly across the project, reducing the stress on the terrace itself.
+NeoTimber pedestal’s twist-and-lock adjustability allows users to set their desired height within a specific height range.

-Wooden Joists: Your alternative subframe option would be to construct what is regarded as a ‘floating subframe’ out of either a steel or timber joist network.
-Opting for this solution, you are not required to screw directly into the waterproof membrane of the roof terrace or balcony, as the joist network can simply sit on the surface, supported by its own weight.
-Fire safety regulations will often advise against the use of a highly combustible material such as Timber, so customers are often left with the option of a metal solution, such as an aluminium subframe option.
+Wooden/Timber Or Metal Joists: Your alternative subframe option would be to construct what is regarded as a ‘floating subframe’ out of either a metal or timber joist network.
+Opting for this solution – you are not required to screw directly into the waterproof membrane of the roof terrace or balcony, as the joist network can simply sit on the surface, supported by its own weight.
+Fire safety regulations will often advise against the use of a highly combustible material such as timber, so customers are often left with the option of a metal solution, such as an aluminium or steel subframe.

-Setting #3: Uneven Ground & Raised Decking Areas
+Setting #3: Uneven Ground And Raised Decking Areas

-Recycled Plastic Joist and Post Network: Recycled Plastic is regarded as one of the most sustainable building materials and provides raised decking areas with a low-maintenance, long-life subframe solution.
+Recycled Plastic Joist And Post Network (The NeoTimber Recommended Solution): Recycled plastic is regarded as one of the most sustainable building materials and provides raised decking areas with a low-maintenance, long-life subframe solution.
 The nature of the material is such that it will remain strong and stable as it ages, unlike most timber alternatives, whose structural integrity is compromised with age.
-The NeoTimber Plastic Lumber and Post Network provides a solution free from integral flaws of traditional timber subframe solutions – a perfect accompaniment to our wide range of long-lasting composite deck boards which can be installed in the most challenging of environments.
-(NeoTimber Recommended)
+The NeoTimber Plastic Lumber and Post Network provides a solution free from the integral flaws of traditional timber subframe solutions – a perfect accompaniment to our wide range of long-lasting composite deck boards which can be installed in the most challenging of environments.